 Your financial aid award is an estimate of your federal and institutional eligibility.
 There are factors that can change, lower or even eliminate your financial aid eligibility.
 It is important to understand how academic decisions can affect your financial aid.
-You are always encouraged to contact financial aid with any questions prior to making any of the following changes:
+You are always encouraged to contact the Financial Aid Office with any questions prior to making any of the following changes:

-- Not attending, dropping, or withdrawing from courses and/or terms you are registered to attend - Completely withdrawing from Midwestern - Failing to properly withdraw from Midwestern - Failing to maintain Financial Aid satisfactory academic progress - Providing incomplete or inaccurate information during the application process - Receiving additional sources of aid (such as outside grants or private loans) - Changing enrollment level (some scholarships require full-time enrollment; Stafford loans require half-time enrollment) - Defaulting on a student loan or having an unresolved federal grant overpayment - Providing false or misleading information - Receiving federal aid for the same academic year at another institution - Repeating a course for which you already received a passing grade more than once.
+- Not attending, dropping, or withdrawing from courses and/or terms you are registered to attend - Completely withdrawing from Midwestern - Failing to properly withdraw from Midwestern - Failing to maintain Financial Aid Satisfactory Academic Progress - Providing incomplete or inaccurate information during the application process

+- Receiving additional sources of aid (such as outside grants or private loans) - Changing enrollment level (some scholarships require full-time enrollment; Federal Direct Loans require half-time enrollment) - Defaulting on a student loan or having an unresolved federal grant overpayment - Providing false or misleading information - Receiving Federal Student Aid for the same academic year at another institution - Repeating a course for which you already received a passing grade more than once.